 Mariah Rankine-Landers, EdM

 Mariah’s work promotes and invites the educational system to redesign its purposes with the role of the contemporary artists at the forefront of how young people can develop the capacity for imagination, innovation, perception, and critical thought that will bridge and build a society that we all deserve.
 Mariah leads with conviction that if you tend to your heart, tend to the art that motivates you, and lead with love, that our schools can dissolve the oppressive systems they uphold and become the sanctuaries we all need to fully bloom and become.
-She was particularly motivated to co-found Studio Pathways by the musical “Hamilton, An American Musical” to transform teaching and learning through creative inquiry.
+She was particularly motivated to co-found Rise Up!
+An American Curriculum inspired by the musical “Hamilton, An American Musical” to transform teaching and learning through creative inquiry.
 Mariah as a doorway to activate the changes in attitudes, assumptions and patterns of knowing that teachers and students should wrestle with.

-Jessa Brie-Moreno, MFA
+Jessa Brie Moreno, MFA